yuriteixeira/pure-php-api-boilerplate/README.md

 ## What you'll (hopefully) not find?

-Purism, dogmatism or any kind of "the only truth" :) I'm not (and I will not) strictly follow PSR-1/2 code styles, applying the PSR-7 for handling requests), all SOLID principles, etc.
+Purism, dogmatism or any kind of "the only truth" :) I'm not (and I will not) strictly following PSR-1/2 code styles, applying the PSR-7 for handling requests or following all SOLID principles (and God knows what more :P).

 You might never see here everything of anything, but a little bit of what makes sense from here and there.
 I value clean code, solid principles and the work the PHP community does